nyahsatoru/SatoUtils/readme.markdown

 # SatoAddon - A stupid utility. :>

+### This project will receive very few updates; I have many other things to do.

 A small Minecraft utility mod made for fun and convenience.

-This is my first real project, so yeah... **I'm still kinda dumb at this.**
+This is my first project, so yeah... **I'm still kinda dumb at this.**
 Some parts may be messy, weird, or break sometimes.
 I'm learning as I go and improving things along the way.

 ## Supported versions